 Penwith · TR19

-Bespoke New Builds in St Just in Penwith
+New Builds that reads St Just in Penwith properly

 A bespoke new build is the longest project we do, and the most rewarding.
 From plot appraisal through planning, building regulations and construction, you work with one team from the first sketch to the handover walk-round.
-In St Just in Penwith, that work is shaped by the place itself — St Just is the most westerly town in mainland Britain, AONB and World Heritage designated, with a strong Cornish-Methodist character and a market square at its core, with a building stock that leans toward miners' cottages and Wesleyan chapels and chapel conversions.
+Reading St Just in Penwith on the ground is half of the new build job — St Just is the most westerly town in mainland Britain, AONB and World Heritage designated, with a strong Cornish-Methodist character and a market square at its core, with a building stock that leans toward Wesleyan chapels and chapel conversions and modern AONB-sensitive replacement dwellings.

 - Conservation Area